ouspg/CloudAndNetworkSecurity/2. Network Security 2/README.md

 If you go through these reference documents, you'll have a deeper understanding of how the existing network was setup and may also come across ideas to improve it.

-**OPTION 1: Decide yourself what you are going to do and write a brief report on it**
+**Decide yourself what you are going to do and write a brief report on it**

-**OPTION 2: If you think given network is secure enough, write a brief report about why is it secure.
-Use profound examples such as firewall rule xyz helps secure network in abc way**

 **Document your work properly for this task and include necessary screenshots and commands used**